 It was also around here when we became aware of an event back in Europe that we could squeeze in right at the end of our trip.
 This now gave us a definite date we were going home.
 The plan was to fly back to Europe for a week, then home.
 A huge detour, but we really wanted to go to this event.

 As we travelled for the next couple of months through South East Asia, more and more things and places in Europe called to us.
 Friends invited us to visit them in the UK, more friends who were attending the event thought it might be nice to meet up a beforehand and road trip through France, and then, well, maybe we could go back a bit earlier and see the Northern Lights too!
 In the end we spent two months in Europe at the end of our trip on top of the 5.5 at the beginning, well and truely eclipsing the original 2.5 months originally planned as our Europe gap year itinerary.

-Overall we stuck with the basic plan of travelling through Europe, the Middle East and Asia.
+Overall we stuck with our basic gap year itinerary of travelling through Europe, the Middle East and Asia.
 We went to way more countries than I thought we would – forty in total!
 Many of those though were part of that first month in Western Europe, then one month when we were back in Europe (ten more!).
 Both these parts of our trip were hectic and I do not recommend trying to travel long term like this – I really was exhausted and they were easily the most expensive parts of the trip.
 While we got a taste of many places, unfortunately I liked nearly all of them.
 Initially I thought this might tick a few off the list for future travels, it has instead just meant I want to go back again and explore more.